USA-EAST SLED PULLING, INC.

 Ice Water Intercoolers: Ice water intercoolers are permitted.

 Steering: The vehicle must retain the full, original OEM steering gear.
 Additional stabilizers are permitted.
-May use hydraulic steering but must be able to have control in case of hydraulic failure.
+May use hydraulic assist but retain full operational OEM steering gear.

 Suspension, Rear: Rear end must be in OEM factory location.
 Must use factory mounting points.
+Modifications to the rear suspension that would alter its original location such as moving it forward or rearward is not permitted.
 Traction bars and devices are permitted.
 Control arms may be strengthened or replaced, provided all original mounting points are retained.
 Strut tower braces, lower tie bars, sway bars, limit straps, and camber kits are permitted.
-The rear suspension may be bolted/welded solid to eliminate travel.
+The rear suspension may be bolted solid to eliminate travel.
 Air bags/shocks are permitted but must have all lines/ compressor disconnected.

 Throttle: The use of a hand throttle is allowed.
 All throttles will have a dead man throttle that will automatically return to a closed position.
 Throttles will work in a forward to reverse motion, forward being open.
 Two springs will be required on the hand throttle and one spring on the fuel injection pump.

-Transmission, Automatic: Non-OEM transmissions are prohibited.
+Transmission, Automatic: Aftermarket transmissions are permitted.
 Aftermarket torque converters, valve bodies and internal components are permitted.
 Transmission brakes are prohibited.
 Any non-OEM floor-mounted automatic transmission shifter must be equipped with a spring-loaded positive reverse lockout device to prevent the shifter from accidentally being put into reverse gear.
 A functional neutral safety switch is mandatory.
-All transmission lines must be metallic or high-pressure-type hose.
+All transmission lines must be metallic or high-pressure type hose.
 All vehicles with engines running 4500 RPM or more and using an automatic transmission must be equipped with a transmission shield meeting SFI Spec 4.1 and must be labeled accordingly.
-A blanket-type shield is permitted; it must be appropriately labeled as meeting SFI Spec 4.1 and it must extend from the rear of the block to the front of tail housing with a minimum six-inch overlap where it is fastened.
-All non-blanket-type shields must incorporate two (or one, per manufacturers instructions) 3/4 inch by 1/8 inch straps that bolt to the shield on each side and pass under the transmission pan unless the transmission pan is labeled as meeting SFI Spec 4.1.
-All vehicles with engines running 4500 RPM or more and using an automatic transmission must be equipped with a flex plate meeting a Minimum SFI Spec 29.1 and be covered by a flex plate shield meeting SFI Spec 30.1
+A blanket-type shield, appropriately labeled as meeting SFI Spec 4.1 and extending from the rear of the block to front of tail housing with a minimum six inch overlap where it is fastened, is permitted.
+All non-blanket-type shields must incorporate two (or one, per manufacturer’s instructions) 3/4 inch by 1/8 inch straps that bolt to the shield on each side and pass under the transmission pan unless the transmission pan is labeled as meeting SFI Spec 4.1.
+All vehicles with engines running 4500 RPM or more and using an automatic transmission must be equipped with a flex plate meeting SFI Spec 29.1 and be covered by a flex plate shield meeting SFI Spec 30.1.

-Transmission, Manual: Non-OEM transmissions are prohibited.
-Aftermarket internal components are permitted.
+Transmission, Manual: Aftermarket transmissions and transfer cases are permitted.
 A clutch meeting minimum SFI Spec 1.1 or 1.2 is mandatory on all vehicles with engines running 4500 RPM or more.
 All manual transmissions must be clutch assisted.
 Sequential shifters are prohibited.
 All vehicles with engines running 4500 RPM or more and equipped with a manual transmission must have a flywheel shield labeled as meeting minimum SFI Spec 6.3 or greater.
 Applications for which an SFI Spec flywheel shield is not available may use a properly attached SFI 4.1 or 4.2 blanket that completely covers the bell housing; it must be attached to the block and extend rearward to the transmission with a minimum six inch overlap where it is fastened.